dbking77/ar_slam/README.md

 ## About
-This is a simple project that localizes capture device (camera), Aruco tags in 3D, and camera params (focal length) using multiple image captures.
+This is a simple project that using multiple image captures to compute relavent AR tag poses camera parameters.
-All captures are assumed to by made with same camera, and all Aruco tags are assumed to be the same size.
+All captures are assumed to by made with same camera, and all AR-tags are assumed to be the same size.

-Once capture parameters knowns and saved into a map, any new capture can be localized (more quickly) against that map.
+Once capture parameters knowns and saved into a map, any new capture can be localized against that map.
 A saved map can also be updated or extended with more captures.

-Currently there is only 2D debug visualization of results using OpenCV.
+Currently there is only basic 2D visualization of results.

 ## Usage